jeremyzilar/street-view/docs/who-we-are.md

 ---
 title: Who We Are
-deck: The people and organizations behind Many Paths SF
+deck: Many Paths SF is a collaborative initiative bringing together service providers, outreach teams, healthcare workers, and community partners in Santa Fe to create a coordinated response to street homelessness.
 ---

-## About Many Paths

-Many Paths SF is a collaborative initiative bringing together service providers, outreach teams, healthcare workers, and community partners in Santa Fe to create a coordinated response to street homelessness.

 ## Our Approach